-In general, management should be designed to increase herbaceous cover, improve the composition and diversity of native vegetation, and diminish the risk of expansion by noxious weeds.
+In general, management should be designed to increase herbaceous cover, improve the composition and diversity of native vegetation, and limit the spread of noxious weeds.
 This will probably require that grazing pressure be light (<35% usage), seasonally rotated, periodically deferred, and maintained at a low enough intensity to enable a rapid response to drought conditions or range fires.
 Where grazing capacity survey data are available, Galt et al. (2000) recommend setting stocking rates based on a 25% harvest coefficient.
+However, Crawford et al. (2004) cautions against using utilization guidelines; grass species vary in their ability to withstand grazing, and with drought conditions.
+They suggest there is no substitute for long-term vegetation monitoring.
 Whatever method is used to set stocking levels, the key consideration is that the habitat characteristics required for sage-grouse be maintained.
+Higher utilization rates (e.g., >40%) in early spring may allow regrowth and seed set of native grasses and forbs if livestock are removed before the soil dries out, but may not leave adequate residual grass for nest cover.

-On degraded sites, grazing could be part of an interim phase of a long-term shrubsteppe restoration plan, such as where fall grazing by sheep is used to decrease sagebrush density (Bork et al. 1998).
-Some sites are degraded to an annual grassland that will not recover sufficiently through grazing changes or livestock exclusion to be suitable for sage-grouse.
+On degraded sites, grazing could be part of an interim phase of a long-term shrubsteppe restoration plan, such as where fall grazing by sheep is used to decrease sagebrush density (Bork et al. 1998) or to reduce fire hazard on annual grassland.
+Some sites degraded to an annual grassland will not recover sufficiently through grazing changes or livestock exclusion to be suitable for sage-grouse.
 Utilization rates on these sites may be irrelevant to grouse recovery unless, or until, the site is revegetated with native species.